Chymyst/chymyst-core/doc/joinrun.md

  5 * 5 - create and use an RDLL (random doubly linked list) data structure for storing molecule values; benchmark.
 Or use Vector with tail-swapping?

- 3 * 3 - "singleton" molecules that are always present at most once: detect them with static analysis?
-Maybe annotate explicitly?
-Optimize their update, provide read-only volatile value.
-Maybe provide read-only volatile values for all molecules?
-If a reaction consumes one molecule and ejects the same molecule, we can keep the "identity" of the molecule.

  2 * 2 - perhaps use separate molecule bags for molecules with unit value and with non-unit value? for Booleans? for blocking and non-blocking? for constants? for singletons?

  5 * 5 - implement fairness with respect to molecules